 Ranking every managerial debut in El Clásico since 2010

-El Clásico is one of the biggest games in club football and a brutal test for new faces, player and manager alike.
+El Clásico is one of the biggest games in club football and a brutal test for new faces, players and managers alike.

 But how did all those coaches do on their debut in the world’s biggest game?
-Predictably a lot of them struggled.
-We’ve had a look at all 12 El Clásico managerial debuts in the last decade; from Ancelotti to Zidane, and ranked them all from best to worst.
+Predictably, a lot of them struggled.
+We’ve had a look at all the El Clásico managerial debuts since 2010, from Ancelotti to Zidane, and ranked them all from best to worst.

 Barcelona 1-2 Real Madrid – 2016